tocttou/tocttou.github.io/_posts/2015-11-07-dockerizing-a-ctf.md

 For public-type challenges, the same structure has been retained.
 Earlier, all challenges had the same `virtualHost` but now each challenge has its own.
 This was done to better implement challenges that required custom rules or a custom domain name.

-Script-type challenges ,however, had some major problems:
+Script-type challenges, however, had some major problems:

 1. The aim is to run all script-type challenges in chroot jails but adding new environments to the jail is a huge pain.
 2. There is a big problem of redundancy.
 Because each challenge runs in a separate jail, each of them had their own copy of the necessary environment.
 This can be solved by creating a common jail for all challenges but that puts other challenges at risk in case one of them gets compromised.